datacarpentry/image-processing/episodes/03-opencv-images.md

 process is called *thresholding*, and we will see more powerful methods to perform the thresholding task in the
 [Thresholding]({{ page.root }}/07-thresholding/) episode.
 Here, though, we will look at a simple and elegant NumPy method for thresholding.
-Consider this program, which keeps only the pixel color values in an image that have value greater than or equal to 128.
+Let us develop a program that keeps only the pixel color values in an image that have value greater than or equal to 128.
+We will start by reading the image and displaying it.

 ~~~
 '''